View on GitHub

 reduced_frequency_interval = "1h"

-# Useful for detecting configuration errors.
+# This helps detect configuration errors.

 # Default: false